-1. Introduction
+Introduction

-- 1.1 The internal audit charter is a formal document that defines the internal audit activity's purpose, authority and responsibility.
-The internal audit charter establishes the internal audit activity's position within the organisation, including the nature of the Internal Audit Manager's functional reporting relationship with the 'board'; authorises access to records, personnel and physical properties relevant to the performance of engagements; and defines the scope of internal audit activities.
-Final approval of the internal audit charter resides with the 'board'. - 1.2 Internal Audit is a statutory requirement for local authorities.
-The two pieces of legislation that impact upon internal audit in local authorities are: - Section 5 of the Accounts and Audit (Wales) Regulations 2018 states that "a relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance". - Section 151 of the Local Government Act 1972 requires every authority to make arrangements for the administration of its financial affairs and to ensure that one of the officers has responsibility for the administration of those affairs.
+- 1.1 The Internal Audit Charter is a formal document that defines the internal audit activity's purpose, authority and responsibility.
+The Internal Audit Charter establishes the internal audit activity's position within the organisation, including the nature of the Internal Audit, Performance & Risk Manager's functional reporting relationship with the 'board'; authorises access to records, personnel and physical properties relevant to the performance of engagements; and defines the scope of internal audit activities.
+Final approval of the iInternal audit eCharter resides with the 'board'. - 1.2 Internal audit is a statutory requirement for local authorities.
+The two pieces of legislation that impact upon internal audit in local authorities are: - Section 5 of the Accounts and Audit (Wales) (Amendment) Regulations 20184 states that "a relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance". - Section 151 of the Local Government Act 1972 requires every authority to make arrangements for the administration of its financial affairs and to ensure that one of the officers has responsibility for the administration of those affairs.
 CIPFA has defined 'proper administration' in that it should include 'compliance with the statutory requirements for accounting and internal audit'.